 Data for some countries are missing due to data not being available or confidentiality reasons.
 Only countries for which data are available are shown in the figures of the article.

 Small and medium-sized enterprises (SMEs) are the backbone of Europe’s economy, providing the majority of all new jobs.
 The European Commission aims to promote entrepreneurship and improve the business environment for SMEs to allow them to realise their full potential in today’s global economy.
 COSME, the EU programme for the Competitiveness of Small and Medium-sized Enterprises is running from 2014 to 2020, with a planned budget of EUR 2.3 billion.

-In recognition of the importance of the issue, the OECD and Eurostat are collaborating in the joint Entrepreneurship Indicators Programme and, in this context, have taken steps to improve policy-relevant measurement of entrepreneurial activity.
+In recognition of the importance of the issue, the Organisation for economic co-operation and development (OECD) and Eurostat are collaborating in the joint Entrepreneurship Indicators Programme (EIP) and, in this context, have taken steps to improve policy-relevant measurement of entrepreneurial activity.